-Now consider the key aspects of digital transformation as a comprehensive term that covers all the core synonyms such as ‘digitization’, ‘Industry 4.0’ or ‘digital economy’, and the PTP abbreviation as a symbolic concentrator.
+Now consider the key aspects of digital transformation as a comprehensive term that covers all the core synonyms such as ‘digitization’, ‘Industry 4.0’ or ‘digital economy’, and everything what referred today as ‘smart’.
+Here the PTP abbreviation is used as mentioned above.
 Under the scope of DT, people (the first P) are usually regarded as a weak link or a source of operational risk in digitization and servitization managing processes.
 Relatively weak links must be substituted by AI.
 There are no practical discussions regarding attempts to reconsider and restructure DT concepts from a position of empowering human (P) abilities up to the strongest link in the resulting management structure.

-In addition, ‘comps’ are considered from the viewpoint of their productivity or number of calculations per second.
+In addition, computers are considered from the viewpoint of their productivity or number of calculations per second.
 DT will open up that issue, and the two questions of power supply and the release of heat emission from expanding computational facilities are at the top of the discussion agenda.
 A very simple example illustrates this perspective: sending just one message from one device to another requires enough power to heat a teacup.

 Today, all the digital resources of our world consume around a third of the total energy produced.
-According to research by Gratner, DT will require at least double the IT power in 3 to 5 years’ time.
+According to research by Gartner’s Group, DT will require at least double the IT power in 3 to 5 years’ time.
 We currently do not have such extensive reserves of power since alternative electricity sources are still not effective enough.
 That is another ‘brick in the wall’.

 It has thus become apparent that power consumption is a key factor in DT.
-To obtain influence of first P factor consider retrieve results on request ‘digital economy’ and ‘digital transformation’.
+Consider retrieved results on request ‘digital economy’ and ‘digital transformation’ to obtain influence of first P factor.
 In summary, it can be concluded that digital business transformation (DBT) or digital business optimization (DBO) are the next ‘bricks’ in this wall.
 That leads us to the question of HR restructuring, adaptation and education.

-Consider a simple diagram (Fig. 1) that illustrates very schematically the breakdown of digital economy elements, keeping in mind the impact and dependence of culture and society, as mentioned above.
+Next is a simple diagram (Fig. 1) that illustrates very schematically the breakdown of digital economy elements, keeping in mind the impact and dependence of culture and society, as mentioned above.

 Fig. 1: The essential components of the digital economy